FF-Plugins-Active/WindowSystem/README.md

 # WindowSystem

 PURPOSE:
-- This plugin allows to create a external windows in "runtime" with UMG support.
+- This plugin has two purpose.
+   1- It creates an external windows in "runtime" with UMG support.
+   2- It enabled file drag drop to main window and external windows.

 USAGE:
 - Place "BP_Template_WinMan" to world (it is in Plugins/WindowSystem Content/BPs)